dhermes/bossylobster-blog/content/2011-07-10-continued-fractions-for-greater-good.md

 Title: Continued Fractions for the Greater Good part 1
-Date: 2011-08-31 04:04
+date: 2011-07-10
-Author: Danny Hermes (noreply@blogger.com)
+author: Danny Hermes (dhermes@bossylobster.com)
-Tags: Algebra, Continued, Fractions, Math
+tags: Algebra, Continued, Fractions, Math
-Slug: continued-fractions-for-the-greater-good-part-1
+slug: continued-fractions-for-greater-good

 OK, maybe not for the greater good, but still fun.
 This first post will be relatively short and sweet, intended to give an introduction for the